jiaopingchen/ECE-884-group6/README.md

 Overall, the result of the CNN classifier trained on the DeepWeed data set is not bad.

 ### 1.4.4 Inception balanced dataset setup
-For the training using Inception-V2 on the balanced dataset 'DeepWeed'.
+For the training using Inception-ResNet v2 on the balanced dataset 'DeepWeed'.
 We performed 50 epochs, and the batch size was seted to 32.

 ### 1.4.5 Inception balanced dataset result
 <p align="center">